sv1jsb/pingpong-threads/README.md

     python pp.py -h

 at the toplevel directory of this repository for help on command arguments.
-The same ones are expected when imported as a module.

 ### Have fun
 Clone and experiment.
 After all this is an educational project.